 You’ll get sick of hearing your own voice repeat the same warning time and time again.

-You’ll pick up your child when they land face first after ignoring your repeated warning.
+You’ll pick up your child when they land face first after ignoring your repeated warnings.

 You’ll feel what seems like a thousand eyes on you when your child refuses to walk or has a tantrum.